National Travel Survey (NTS)

 Estimates that do not meet an acceptable level of quality are either flagged for caution or suppressed.

-The overall weighted response rate (Canada level) for the NTS for the first quarter of reference year 2018 was 32%.
+The overall weighted response rate (Canada level) for the NTS for the second quarter of reference year 2022 was 26.5%.
 Response rates vary from province to province.

 There are sources of error other than sampling error, such as non-response bias, recall error, measurement error, etc. For the NTS, corrective measures are only applied when there is non-response bias.

 Since the household response rate is less than 50%, there is a risk of non-response bias.
 A logistic regression model is used to model the response probability for sampled units.
 The independent variables used in the regression model are correlated with travel-related expenditures and the probability of responding to the survey.
 Units with similar response probabilities are combined and the weight of non-respondents is distributed to respondents in these classes.
 This procedure reduces the potential bias caused by the presence of non-response.